 However, the UK Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
-See 'planned increase to normal minimum pension age'.
+This does not apply if you have to take your pension early due to ill health See 'planned increase to normal minimum pension age'.